-How to plan your wedding day with your photography in mind
+How to plan your wedding photography timeline (part 1)

 Gather the information you will need for your timeline

 I generally send a list of questions to my clients when they aren’t sure how much time they are going to need for their wedding day photos.
 Answering these questions helps me to put a rough timeline together which can then be tweaked later if necessary.
 Below are some of the questions I would typically ask.
 Having an idea of wedding photography budget also helps me to see what package will suit your pocket as well.